minhlai/truss-take-home/README.md

 1. Other than Notes, all other columns are non-empty
 2. Column Headers are kept in consistent order and do not need to be normalized or have non-unicode characters.
 3.

+## Cut for time:
+1. The aforementioned stdin, stdout, and stderr functionality
+2. TotalDuration should have float precision set to higher of Foo and Bar duration
+3. Validate argument parser input for filenames.
+4.